Vertebral Compression Fractures: Spine's Severe Compromised and Intense Persistent Pain

 The vertebrae are shaped like arches and carry bony extensions on the sides and on the back.
 This structure protects the spinal cord and provides lateral exit points for the spinal nerves.
-Various factors may lead to patients developing a vertebral compression fracture.

 Mild cases can be treated conservatively, however some instances require complex surgical intervention to relieve symptoms and provide relief.